 Q6.
 What is your biggest failure?

-Do not differ any of your previous claims while answering this question.
-Try to answer it in a manner that would show your determination not to fail and also mention the area of improvement.
+Do not contradict any of your previous claims while answering this question.
+Try to answer it in a manner that would show your determination not to fail, and also mention the area of improvement.

 EXAMPLE:

-I love doing X job and always wanted to secure the first place in Y competition retained once in 4 years for X. sadly , I could not make it through to the finals.
-However, I have been practicing and trying to correct myself and would not leave any stone unturned to win in the upcoming season.
+I love doing X job and always wanted to secure the first place in Y competition, retained once in 4 years for X. Sadly, I could not make it through to the finals.
+However, I have been practising and trying to correct myself and would not leave any stone unturned to win in the upcoming season.

 Q7.
 What are your hobbies?